RodrigoAlzola/RodrigoAlzola.github.io/2_Halo_Detector.md

 **Development:**

 (*Hardware design*):
 In innovation is essential to understand the concept of "viable minimums".
 It means to reach the most requirements for satisfying a product with the minimum materials and time.
+The product must take a shot of the sample and calculate the radius automatically.
+Also it must regulate the intesity of light, as the sample is sensitive to some emissions.
 First prototype was developed with the use of a Raspberry Pi.

 <img src = "images/Halo_Detector/prototipo.png?raw=true">
 <img src = "images/Halo_Detector/RGB.png?raw=true">